overture-stack/website/markdown/documentation/guides/deployment/dataportal.md

 - `MAESTRO_REPOSITORIES_0_NAME` defines the display name for the repository.
 The value is `Overture`, providing a human-readable name for the repository used in logs and interfaces

-- `MAESTRO_REPOSITORIES_0_ORGANIZATION`: defines the name of the organization that owns the repository
+- `MAESTRO_REPOSITORIES_0_ORGANIZATION` defines the name of the organization that owns the repository

 - `MAESTRO_REPOSITORIES_0_COUNTRY` defines  the country code for the repository's location.
 The value is `CA` (Canada), indicating the country associated with the repository

 #### Elasticsearch Variables

-- `MAESTRO_ELASTICSEARCH_INDEXES_ANALYSISCENTRIC_ENABLED` set to `true` specifing that analysis-centric index are to be expected
+- `MAESTRO_ELASTICSEARCH_INDEXES_ANALYSISCENTRIC_ENABLED` set to `true` specifing that analysis-centric indices are to be expected

-- `MAESTRO_ELASTICSEARCH_INDEXES_FILECENTRIC_ENABLED` set to `false` specifing to Maestro that file-centric index are not to be expected
+- `MAESTRO_ELASTICSEARCH_INDEXES_FILECENTRIC_ENABLED` set to `false` specifing to Maestro that file-centric indices are not to be expected

 - `MAESTRO_ELASTICSEARCH_CLIENT_BASICAUTH_ENABLED` enables basic authentication for the Elasticsearch client